 Generally speaking, broth can be any liquid with cooked meat, veggies, beans, etc. tossed in.
-Broth is usually made by simmering your choice of flavoring (fish, vegetables, legumes…) and just mixing it all up with your favorite kind of spices or seasonings.
+Broth is usually made by simmering your choice of flavoring (fish, vegetables, legumes…) and just mixing it all up with your favorite kind of spices or herbs and seasonings.

 That’s pretty much the main thing that gives the broth its uniqueness; seasoning.
 Unlike stock, broth can usually be eaten alone and is typically made as a stand-alone meal.